bijancamp/git-fancy/README.md

 git-fancy requires Python 3.6+ and the following setup:
 1. Copy [commit-msg] to your hooks directory (by default, the `.git/hooks` directory of your repository).
+2. Ensure you have adequate permissions to execute `commit-msg`.
-2. Add a `.fancyconfig` file at the root of your repository containing definitions of emoji codes as described in [Configuration].
+3. Add a `.fancyconfig` file at the root of your repository containing definitions of emoji codes as described in [Configuration].

 <!-- Links -->